Kesstrif art Hyns an Stenoryon rag fleghes

 - Entrants can submit up to three designs each.

-- All entries must be submitted on the provided template – this will allow us to assess your design at the same size of the waymarker plaque.
-If you are having problems downloading or printing the template design please let us know at email@example.com and we can arrange for a template to be sent to you.
+- All entries must be submitted on the provided template, or within one that you have created yourself within a circle and including an arrow – this will allow us to assess your design to see how it will fit the waymarker plaque.
+If you are having problems downloading or printing the template design and would rather not draw one yourself please let us know at email@example.com and we can arrange for a template to be sent to you.

 - All entries are to be sent by email to firstname.lastname@example.org, or by post to Penwith Landscape Partnership, The Office Above the Dog and Rabbit, North Row, St Just, Cornwall.
 TR19 7LB.
 If sending by post please ensure you allow time for your entry to arrive before the closing date.